alevani/ant_war_simulation/README.md

 > Fact: Each ant will belong to a nest and that's how they now if another ant is enemy or not.
 Surely nature use more sophisticated way for it, but I am not a biologist.

+[Some species of ant have queen that lay up to 1000 eggs a day for up to seven years](https://www.terminix.com/blog/education/what-is-an-ant-colony/) -> That could give me information on of much eggs to breed in one epoch

 ## Some interesting ants I could take behaviour from

 ### Carpenter ant